 About

 Hi!
-I’m Carl, a PhD candidate in Bioinformatics at the Pennsylvania State University, advised by Prof. Mingfu Shao.
-I expect to graduate in May 2025 and am actively looking for a position in computational biology and/or computer science area.
+I’m Carl.
+I am a PhD graduate in Bioinformatics & Genomics from The Pennsylvania State University, advised by Dr. Mingfu Shao.
 Before my PhD study, I obtained my BS in Cell & Molecular Biology with First Class Honours from the Chinese University of Hong Kong.

 Contact: xbz5174@psu.edu